wacncontent/CustomizeTool/output/articles/hdinsight/hdinsight-administer-use-powershell.md

 >[AZURE.NOTE] By granting/revoking the access, you will reset the cluster user name and password.

-This can also be done via the <!-- deleted by customization preview portal --><!-- keep by customization: begin -->Management Portal<!-- keep by customization: end -->.
-See [Administer HDInsight by using the Azure <!-- deleted by customization preview portal --><!-- keep by customization: begin -->Management Portal<!-- keep by customization: end -->][hdinsight-admin-portal].
+This can also be done via the preview portal.
+See [Administer HDInsight by using the Azure preview portal][hdinsight-admin-portal].

 ##Scale clusters
 The cluster scaling feature allows you to change the number of worker nodes used by a cluster that is running in Azure HDInsight without having to re-create the cluster.